hyperledger/firefly/docs/overview/multiparty/broadcast.md

 - Deterministic assignment of a namespace+name to an unique item of data
   - If two parties in the network broadcast the same data at similar times, the same one "wins" for all parties in the network (including the broadcaster)

-## Network Registry

-> _Work in progress_

-Using a permissioned blockchain and shared data network provides a security mechanism to protect against broadcast data being published from outside of the network.

-However, some networks might have additional permissioning and security requirements on joining the network.
-As such FireFly defines a plug-point for a Network Registry that defines a way to establish authorization to perform a broadcast (that is decoupled from the blockchain and shared data tiers themselves).